BorisTheBrave/DeBroglie/docs/articles/rotation.md

 <figcaption>Extra rotation (<a href="../images/rotation.webm">animated</a>)</figcaption>
 </figure>

-The core WCF algorithm used has no notion of rotation.
+The core WFC algorithm used has no notion of rotation.
 DeBroglie handles rotation entirely as a pre-processing effect on input samples.
 So it's not necessary to specify rotations as described below, you can always just add more tiles and more samples.
 But it's much more convenient to let DeBroglie do it.

 DeBroglie works on tile samples, and you cannot just naively rotate the sample image but otherwise leave the tiles unchanged.
 The tiles will stop joining up with each other: